 - 1. 12-lead ECG - 2.
 Vital signs (blood pressure and pulse rate) - 3.
-Physical examinations - 4.
-Pharmacokinetic blood sample (Note: PK sampling must be performed at the precise CSP scheduled time.) - 5.
+Pharmacokinetic blood sample (PK sampling must be performed at the precise CSP scheduled time) - 4.
 Laboratory assessments (chemistry, hematology, and urinalysis)

 Predose assessments may be performed 60 minutes prior to administration of the IP.